 Today you’d never know it was ever there, except for a state historical marker.

 In addition to being a noted anti-Catholic, Samuel F. Morse was also the inventor of the telegraph.
 Maybe.
 Dr. Charles Thomas Jackson claimed that Morse had stolen the idea, and the two men spent decades locked in pointless litigation.
-Dr. Jackson also claimed to have given William Morton the idea for surgical anesthesia.
-We discussed both conflicts in the episode “Kings of Pain.”
+Dr. Jackson also claimed to have given William Morton the idea for surgical anesthesia (“Kings of Pain”).

-Austrian prime minister Klemens von Metternich may or may not have been conspiring to take over America with an army of Bavarian Illuminists, but he most definitely did make a brief appearance in the episode “Gone Guy” when he refused to provide assistance to British diplomat Benjamin Bathurst.
+Austrian prime minister Klemens von Metternich may or may not have been conspiring to take over America with an army of Bavarian Illuminists, but he most definitely refused to provide assistance to British diplomat Benjamin Bathurst (“Gone Guy”).